npqace/1649a-coursework/README.md

 - In-memory data structures for inventory and orders
 - FIFO order processing queue
 - Automated ID generation for books and orders

+### Navigation Management
+- Stack-based navigation using `NavigationStack` to manage navigation history and allow users to go back to previous menus

 ## Future Improvements
 - Persistent data storage